 Here is one possible set of values you might use.
 Of course this will not match your use case, and you should determine a set of values which are suitable.

 csp-directives.mjs — click to expand code.

-Now if you open up the Inspector in you browser dev tools, then you should be able to find a meta tag which includes the content security policy.
+Now, if you open up the Inspector in your browser dev tools, then you should be able to find a meta tag which includes the content security policy.

 _headers file in your

-was to write a node script which we could run after the site is built.
-That script would crawl the
+idea was to write a node script which we could run after the site is built.
+That script would

 _headers entry for the page.

 Here is the node script I wrote.
 If you want to try a similar approach, hopefully it will not be too much work for you to tweak it to suit your own use case.